 The floral array is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
 In a corymb the flower stalks are of different length so that the flower heads form a flat-topped cluster.
 Several long green bracts may appear among the flowers.

 The flowers are about one inch wide composed of two types of florets: 5 to 10+ white ray florets that are pistillate and fertile, surrounding a central disc of 12 to 19+ long, tubular, bisexual, fertile, yellow disc florets that turn reddish at maturity.
-The shorter lobes of the corolla are erect to spreading during flowering.
-The stamens, surrounding the style and appressed to it, protrude from the corolla.
-The petals of the ray florets can also have a lilac tinge of color.
+The shorter lobes of the disc floret corolla are erect to spreading during flowering.
+The five stamens surrounding the style tightly and protrude from the corolla.
+The rays of the ray florets can also have a lilac tinge of color.
 They also seem to pointing in various directions.
-The phyllaries of the flower head number 25 to 30 in 4 to 5 series, unequal in size, are rounded to pointed in shape and are whitish with dark green tips.
+The phyllaries that surround the outside of the flower head number 25 to 30 in 4 to 5 series, unequal in size, are rounded to pointed in shape and are whitish with dark green tips.
 The inner series can have a purplish tinge.
 Flower head stalks are hairy.

-Seeds are a brown dry cypsela with 7 to 10 ribs and with a few fine reddish to cream colored bristles and hair for wind dispersion.
+Seeds are a brown dry cypsela, 2.6 to 3.8 mm long with 7 to 10 ribs and with a few fine reddish to cream colored bristles and hair for wind dispersion.
+Most Aster seeds normally need 30 to 60 days of cold stratification for germination.

 Habitat: White Wood Aster grows from a creeping branched rhizome, which will form colonies.
 It prefers the drier, well drained soil of open woods in partial to full shade.
 Best to plant in an area where it can sprawl out as the flower clusters held above the leaves are quite showy.